 Sifted the dry ingredients into the pan as before.

-😕I was expecting a pretty pink interior.
+πI was expecting a pretty pink interior.

 It was not as good as the chocolate one.
 Truly, it was NOT GOOD AT ALL.
 I ate the strawberries and the whipped cream.
-The remainder of the cake went in the garbage. 😞
+The remainder of the cake went in the garbage. π I will not be defeated.
+I'll try again with another alternative in the future.
+For other variations; Wacky Cake VIII That's it *** |

 Monday, May 5, 2025